528-dev/Cornell-CS3110-OCaml/OCaml.md

 val is_sorted : 'a list -> bool = <fun>
 ```

 **Arbitraries.** The way we present to QCheck the outputs to be checked is with a value of type `'a QCheck.arbitrary`.
-This type represents an “arbitrary” value of type `'a`—that is, it has been pseudorandomly chosen as a value that we want to check, and more specifically, to check whether it satisfies a property.
+This type represents an "arbitrary" value of type `'a`—that is, it has been pseudorandomly chosen as a value that we want to check, and more specifically, to check whether it satisfies a property.

 We can create *arbitraries* out of generators using the function `QCheck.make : 'a QCheck.Gen.t -> 'a QCheck.arbitrary`.
 (Actually that function takes some optional arguments that we elide here.)
-This isn’t actually the normal way to create arbitraries, but it’s a simple way that will help us understand them; we’ll get to the normal way in a little while.
+This isn't actually the normal way to create arbitraries, but it's a simple way that will help us understand them; we'll get to the normal way in a little while.
 For example, the following expression represents an arbitrary integer:

 ```ocaml
 QCheck.make QCheck.Gen.int (* - : int QCheck.arbitrary =